1level1/RBCAssignment/README.md

 ## Asumptions:
   1. The Client to Address is a many to one relation.
 Meaning every client has only one address.
   2. When trying to edit a non existing client, will create a new client and address if does not exists.
-  3. Editing an existing client with some change in the address fields will result in creating a new address and assigning it to user.
+  3. Editing an existing client with some change in the address fields will result in creating a new address and assigning it to client.
   4. Adding a new client, with address already exists (compared by all fields) will assign that address to client.

 ## Build: